 It’s more than saving money that drives the more complicated travel arrangements.
 I like the organic feel of using domestic transportation once I’m in Mexico.

-Settling in, I was surprised that the panoramic view evoked a desire to get my daily work routine and schedule in order.
+Settling in, I was surprised by my desire to get my daily work routine and schedule in order.
 I’m uncomfortable without a plan, or as writer Fran Lebowitz so eloquently put it, "not having an itinerary is like not being able to change your underwear."
 That means getting connected.

 The resort has personnel on staff to help with internet glitches immediately, a real luxury considering what it’s like to stalk computer expertise here.
 Whether arriving anew to Denver or Mazatlán, either end takes several days to work the technical kinks out anew.